kharchenkolab/pagoda2/vignettes/pagoda2.walkthrough.md

 ## Part 1: Loading and QC'ing the dataset

 For the purposes of this walkthrough, we have pre-generated a dataset of 3000 bone marrow cells that you can load as a matrix directly.
-The following command loads the data as a sparse matrix and checks its size:
+The following command load the data as a sparse matrix and checks its size:

 ```r
 cm <- readRDS(system.file("extdata", "sample_BM1.rds", package="pagoda2"))